mooreds/voting_app/README.md

 # README

+This is a test exercise for a code challenge I did for an interview.

 Using Ruby create a web application that simulates a voting application.

 The application should support the following functionality (CLI or RAILS is acceptable)